Fit By Sci(ence)

 The Gym Questions

 No. And the expectation that you do is part of what's been setting you up to fail.
-Most guys in this program train 3 to 4 days a week.
+Most members train 3 to 4 days a week.
 The bigger unlock isn't training frequency, it's what happens on the other days.
 Sleep.
 Movement.
 Nutrition.
 Recovery.
 Get those right and three sessions a week produces more than six ever did on a broken foundation.

 Not in the way you're probably picturing.
 No meal plans that require you to weigh chicken on a Tuesday night.
 There are specific nutritional priorities that matter more than anything else at this stage, and when you're hitting those consistently, most of the complexity fitness culture obsesses over becomes irrelevant.
 The specifics are part of the coaching.